 The movie is beautiful and very emotional, and it also strikes a chord since I, myself, have walked El Camino de Santiago.
 I think that it ultimately is a story that shows how unique and personal a travel experience can be for each one of us.

 Without a doubt, this is one cinematically beautiful movie.
-It is about traveling as philosophical experience, and how it can transform you and your life.
+It is about traveling as a philosophical experience, and how it can transform you and your life.

 Wild is about a woman taking a journey across America on the Pacific Crest Trail.

 It is a beautiful story about healing and growth.
-It is about traveling as both physical and mental experience of moving forward.
+It is about traveling as both a physical and mental experience of moving forward.

-The movie is based on the memories of the writer Karen Blixen, and it is not that much about traveling but rather about the experience of living abroad in a culture very different than your own.
+The movie is based on the memories of the writer Karen Blixen, and it is not that much about traveling but rather about the experience of living abroad in a culture very different from your own.

 From all the “good old movies”, I have chosen this one not only because it is a great film.
 It is about all that exploring is – prejudice and discovery, adventure, bravery, mystery, freedom, loss and passion.

-This is the story of women, who, after losing everything, chooses to live in her van and travel across America.
+This is the story of a women, who, after losing everything, chooses to live in her van and travel across America.

 I don’t know if the film is accurate or realistic.
 However, what I love is that it is a story told without judgment.
 The director, Chloé Zhao doesn’t romanticize the nomadic lifestyle, but she also doesn’t pity her characters.
 Ultimately, Nomadland is not about traveling, and it is not about alternative lifestyle, it is just about living.